-The sun was sinking behind the black clouds forming to the south and west but in the distance beyond them, vast anvil-clouds rose snow-white and menacing.
+The sun was sinking behind the black clouds forming to the south and west but in the distance beyond them, anvil-clouds rose snow-white and menacing into the stratosphere.
 “Down there!”
 Pup squeaked, pointing.
-They could see the Apse of the Great Cathedral and emerging into the broad avenue of the Sister’s Processional, figures were running and regrouping by the Library.
-They saw the last of Veneris’ and Rosemary’s Ferals join them but a large group of Brothers emerged from the Apse and charged.
+They could see the Apse of the Great Cathedral and emerging into the broad avenue of the Sisters’ Processional were figures running and regrouping by the Library.
+They saw the last of Veneris’ and Rosemary’s Ferals join them but then a large group of Brothers emerged from the Apse and charged.
 “Look!
 The Light-Father’s hurt and so is Mother Fern!”

-There was no mistaking their precious Light-Father and his red baseball cap, waving his sword and screaming at the Brothers while clutching his stomach.
+There was no mistaking their precious Light-Father and his red baseball cap, waving his sword and screaming defiance at the Brothers while clutching at his stomach.
 “Sweet Mary, save him,” Rabbit prayed anxiously.
-“Hoi!
-The Ferals are going berserk down there.”
+“Ah, the Ferals are going berserk!”

-“There are more Ferals coming up from the station,” Peter pointed out.
-There was no mistaking the long white hair of the albino Mother as she was half-carried by two Ferals.
-“I can see Mother Nightshade and she’s injured too!”
+“There are more Ferals coming up from the station!”
+Peter said excitedly.
+There was no mistaking the long white hair of the albino Mother as she was half-carried by two of her Ferals.
+“That’s Mother Nightshade and she’s injured too!”

-“So is Ivy,” Surl added.
-“This will be remembered as the Battle of the Great Abbey and we can’t get down from here to help them!”
+“So is Mother Ivy,” Surl added.
+“This will be remembered as the Battle of the Great Abbey yet we can’t help them.”

 “Can’t you guide us down?”
 Peter demanded hopefully.
-“You know: with you your visions?”
+“You know: with your visions?”

 Surl wiped her nose with the back of her hand and showed the fresh blood to him.
 “No, I can’t.
-Fern told me that if I try to ‘see’ too much I will have a fit and die.”
+Mother Fern told me that if I try to ‘see’ any more I could have a fit and die.”

-“For a while,” she sighed as a death’s head moth fluttered in front of her face only to vanish again in a puff of dust.
+“For a while,” she admitted as a death’s head moth fluttered in front of her face only to vanish in a puff of dust.
+“Trust me.”

 Surl drew up her knees and rested her chin on them.
-“No, they are not.
-The last of the Tally-men are there now and back under their control so the Brothers are driving them back.
-They have to retreat to the Phoenix or they will be massacred.”
+“No, they’re not,” she said, grimacing with pain.
+“More Brothers are coming and they have begiullers!
+They have to retreat to the Phoenix now or they’ll all be massacred.”

-There was a flash as a pipe-bomb, hurled by Ivy, exploded amongst the Brothers allowing Fern and the others to flee in good order.
-Pup burst into tears as they vanished from sight as the Sister’s Enclave hid the station gates from view.
+There were flashes as pipe-bombs, hurled by Ivy, exploded amongst the Brothers allowing Fern and the others to flee in good order towards the station gates.
+Pup burst into tears as they were lost to view behind the drab walls of the Sisters’ Enclave.

 Surl put her arm about his shoulders as he sobbed.
 “Shhh, dear heart, we will be safe enough.
-There are ducts and sewer tunnels everywhere under the Great Abbey.
-Be brave because Fate and Mother Moss have this great destiny awaiting us.
-It will be such an adventure that we can write our own saga and we’ll call it The Tales of Pup the Mighty and his Catapult of Justice!”
+There are ducts and sewer tunnels everywhere beneath the Great Abbey where we can hide.
+Be brave because Fate and Mother Moss have this great destiny awaiting all of us.
+It will be such an adventure that we can write our own saga one day and we’ll call it The Tales of Pup the Mighty and his Catapult of Justice!”

-“Hallelujah, you’ve stopped him crying,” Peter muttered, huddled up in misery.
+“Hallelujah, you stopped him crying,” Peter muttered, huddled up in misery.
 “Even if we ever get off this accursed roof, we’ll be knee deep in kack till we’re slaughtered like piglets.
 Some adventure!
-So what is this ‘great destiny’ of ours then?”
+So what’s this ‘great destiny’ of ours then?”